This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Shipping, taxes, and discount codes are calculated at checkout

-Type: Afghan carpet
+Type: Afghan Rug

 Location: Afghanistan (Kabul, Herat, Kandahar)

-Knot Density: 150,000 - 250,000 knots per square meter
+Knots Density: 150,000 - 250,000 knots per square meter

-Characteristics: Deep red, octagonal pattern
+Features: Deep red color, octagonal pattern

 Pile: Wool